ccasJay/apimgr/README.md

 A modern, feature-rich command-line tool for managing API configurations and testing connectivity. apimgr simplifies working with multiple API providers by centralizing configuration management with secure storage and seamless shell integration.

+## !!!WARNING : this may override your ~/.cladue/setting.json file,please remember to BACKUP.

 ## Features

 ### Core Features